Ireland

 Ireland’s higher education system is a binary system with universities and institutes of technology.

-The Universities Act of 1997 and the Technological Universities Act of 2018 sets out the objects and functions of a university and the structure and role of governing authorities.
+The Universities Act of 1997, Institutes of Technology Act 2006 and the Technological Universities Act of 2018 set out the objects and functions of a university, an institute of technology or a technological university, and the structure and role of governing authorities.

 The oversight and quality assurance of the higher education sector is ensured by the Quality and Qualifications Ireland (QQI), the statutory quality assurance body for higher education and by the Higher Education Authority (HEA), the statutory funding, planning and policy-development body in Ireland.